Water-tube boiler: Hybrids

-The only railway use of water-tube boilers in any numbers was the Brotan boiler, invented in Austria in 1902 by Johann Brotan and found in rare examples throughout Europe.
-Hungary, though, was a keen user and had around 1,000 of them.
-Like the Baldwin, this combined a water-tube firebox with a fire-tube barrel.
-The original characteristic of the Brotan was a long steam drum running above the main barrel, making it resemble a Flaman boiler in appearance.
+The only water-tube locomotive boiler used in any large numbers was the Brotan boiler, invented by Johann Brotan in Austria in 1902 and found sparsely throughout Europe, although Hungary had around 1,000 in service.
+Like the Baldwin 60000, it combined a water-tube firebox with a fire-tube barrel.
+The Brotan's original characteristic was a long steam drum running above the main barrel, resembling a Flaman boiler in appearance.

 Road

-While the traction engine was usually built using its locomotive boiler as its frame, other types of steam road vehicles such as lorries and cars have used a wide range of different boiler types.
+While traction engines were usually built with locomotive boiler as its frame, other types of steam road vehicles such as lorries and cars used a wide range of different boiler types.
 Road transport pioneers Goldsworthy Gurney and Walter Hancock both used water-tube boilers in their steam carriages around 1830.

 Most undertype wagons used water-tube boilers.
 Many manufacturers used variants of the vertical cross-tube boiler, including Atkinson, Clayton, Garrett and Sentinel.
 Other types include the Clarkson 'thimble tube' and the Foden O-type wagon's pistol-shaped boiler.

 Steam fire-engine makers such as Merryweather usually used water-tube boilers for their rapid steam-raising capacity.
 Many steam cars used water-tube boilers, and the Bolsover Express company even made a water-tube replacement for the Stanley Steamer fire-tube boiler.